cristiandibella/macscheduler/README.md

 3) Enjoy :)

-P/S: If you want to change power on and shutdown times, you can execute vim (or your favorite text editor) macschedulepower.sh
+P/S: If you want change power on and shutdown times, you can execute vim (or your favorite text editor) macschedulepower.sh